GangarajuKR/Test-Code-Quality/Installation.md

 The simplest way to install SonarLint is to use the Eclipse Marketplace client.
 See the [Getting Started](Getting-Started) tutorial for more details.

-N.B.
-By using this method, you will be automatically notified of new updates of SonarLint (assuming you have allowed Eclipse to check for updates).
+:information_source: By using this method, you will be automatically notified of new updates of SonarLint (assuming you have allowed Eclipse to check for updates).

 ## Online installation using the Eclipse _Install New Software_ wizard